-HEA649-Applied Learning Experience I Agency Report or: Applied Learning Experience Supervisor: Agency Mission (Include the agency's mission statement in this section) Agency Goals and Objectives (Include the agency's goals and objectives in this section the mission, goals and objectives are approximately one page) History of the Agency (Provide a one page overview of this history of the agency, the founders, the reason the agency was created, etc., one page) Organizational Structure of the Agency (Board of Directors, Executive Director, Staff Members, Volunteers, etc. An organizational chart with a brief narrative is appropriate for this section, one page) Overview of Services/Programs Provided by the Agency (List and describe the services provided by the agency/organization in one page) Provide an Overview of the Successes and Challenges of the Agency (Identify the successes of this agency along with the challenges.
-How have these successes/challenges contribute to the current agency? one page) Agency Budget and Funding Resources (Include resources such as grants, fund raising activities and other funding services in a one page summary, a budget spread sheet can be used with the narrative, one page) The Geographic Service Area of the Agency (Where is the agency located and what is the primary service area of this agency?
+HEA649-Applied Learning Experience I Agency Report Site Superv isor: Applied Learning Experience Supervisor: Student: I. Agency Mission (Include the agency's mission statement in this section) II.
+Agency Goals and Objectives (Include the agency's goals and objectives in this section the mission, goals and objectives are approximately one page) III.
+History of the Agency (Provide a one page overview of this history of the agency, the founders, the reason the agency was created, etc., one page) IV.
+Organizational Structure of the Agency (Board of Directors, Executive Director, Staff Members, Volunteers, etc. An organizational chart with a brief narrative is appropriate for this section, one page) V. Overview of Services/Programs Provided by the Agency (List and describe the services provided by the agency/organization in one page) VI.
+Provide an Overview of the Successes and Challenges of the Agency (Identify the successes of this agency along with the challenges.
+How have these successes/challenges contribute to the current agency? one page) VII.
+VIII.
+Agency Budget and Funding Resources (Include resources such as grants, fund raising activities and other funding services in a one page summary, a budget spread sheet can be used with the narrative, one page) IX.
+The Geographic Service Area of the Agency (Where is the agency located and what is the primary service area of this agency?
 Does the location promote or hinder use by the population served?
-Are there reasons for the current agency location?
+Are there reasons for the current X. agency location?
 Provide a one page description for this section) Overview of the Target Population Served by the Agency (demographics, gender, age, ethnicity, etc., provide a two page description for this section).
+XI.
 Staff Interviews (Interviews with three staff members.
 One page for each interview) Ask the following questions of each staff member, list the questions and provide responses under each question.
 Please add two of your own questions for each interview.
-1. How long have you held this position in the agency?
-2. What is your current position/job title and what are your job responsibilities?
+How long have you held this position in the agency?
+What is your current position/job title and what are your job responsibilities?
 3. What are the positive aspects of this position?
 4. What are the challenges of this position?
 5. What are the requirements (i.e. education, experience) needed in this job position?

-6. What advice would you provide to a new graduate entering the profession?
-7. Provide your question.
-List the questions with the responses under each staff member interview a.
-Interview with Staff Member: (Staff Member Name and Position in Agency) b.
+- 6. What advice would you provide to a new graduate entering the profession? - 7.
+Provide your question. - 8.
+Provide your question.
+List the questions with the responses under each staff member interview - a.
+Interview with Staff Member: (Staff Member Name and Position in Agency) - b.
+Interview with Staff Member: (Staff Member Name and Position in Agency) - c.
 Interview with Staff Member: (Staff Member Name and Position in Agency)